-A few systems incorporate a number of nodes to batch packets for other nodes.
-For example, Facebook has built mcrouter to batch packets for its Memcached service [37].
-NetAgg aggregates traffic along network traffics for applications following a partition/aggregation pattern [34].
-MPI has a collective I/O mode to batch I/Os from multiple processes before writing them to disks [35].
+A few systems incorporate several nodes to batch packets for other nodes.
+For example, Facebook has built mcrouter to batch packets for its Memcached service [18].
+NetAgg aggregates traffic along network traffics for applications following a partition/aggregation pattern [25].
+MPI has a collective I/O mode to batch I/Os from multiple processes before writing them to disks [26].

 Compared to these systems, PostMan uses batching for a different goal-mitigating unexpected load imbalance.
 To achieve this goal, PostMan offloads the overhead of batching from the heavily-loaded server to others and only performs such offloading when a server is under heavy pressure.
-These techniques allow PostMan to use extra resource to accelerate a server experiencing bursty traffic and minimize the overhead when there is no such bursty traffic.
+These techniques allow PostMan to use extra resources to accelerate a server experiencing bursty traffic and minimize the overhead when there is no such bursty traffic.